-See how many students applied, accepted, and enrolled at Buffalo State.
+See how many students applied, accepted, and enrolled at SUNY Buffalo State.
 Learn more about students’ high school preparation and test scores.

-Discover ways to be actively involved in your education at Buffalo State – inside and outside the classroom.
+Discover ways to be actively involved in your education at SUNY Buffalo State – inside and outside the classroom.

-See which majors are most popular at Buffalo State and what recent graduates plan to do after earning their bachelor's degree.
+See which majors are most popular at SUNY Buffalo State and what recent graduates plan to do after earning their bachelor's degree.

-Discover how many students who start at Buffalo State finish their bachelor's degree and how long it takes.
+Discover how many students who start at SUNY Buffalo State finish their bachelor's degree and how long it takes.

-Figure out what learning gains to expect in critical thinking, writing, and other important subjects at Buffalo State.
+Figure out what learning gains to expect in critical thinking, writing, and other important subjects at SUNY Buffalo State.

 Founded in 1871 as a school focused on the preparation of teachers, SUNY Buffalo State is now the largest comprehensive four-year college in the State University of New York system.
 Offering more than 170 undergraduate programs and 65 graduate programs spanning the arts, education, the sciences, and professional studies, Buffalo State annually enrolls nearly 11,000 students who choose the college for its broad array of high-quality academic programs; diverse and creative environment; hands-on internship, undergraduate research, and service-learning opportunities; affordable tuition; and prime location in Buffalo’s cultural corridor.

 As a public college with a public purpose, Buffalo State is committed to providing leadership, guidance, and resources to the Western New York region.
 The college is dedicated to engaging in community partnerships that enhance the quality of life for a diverse population in Buffalo and the larger community.